haimbilia/BuyHub/readme.txt

     => 051474 - Invalid Currency & Language symbol displays in pdf
-    => 051476 - getting error of duplicate entry on editing meta tags of shops in admin => 051573 - Product search is not working when we Activate Geo Location and shipping plugin
+    => 051476 - getting error of duplicate entry on editing meta tags of shops in admin => 051573 - Product search is not working when we Activate Geo Location and shipping plugin => 051651 - Top - header menu are not aligned properly

 Enhancements :
    => Make provision to made seller